htesgaard/vagrant-ansible-atomic-cluster/README.md

 The intention is not to allow tainting the kernel.

 ## Getting started
-To get started `git clone` this [project](https://github.com/htesgaard/vagrant-ansible-atomic-cluster.git) and start up the nodes using the command `vagrant up`.
+To get started `git clone` this [project](https://github.com/htesgaard/vagrant-ansible-atomic-cluster.git) and start up the _boxs using the command `vagrant up`.

 ## Configure Ansible
-Ansible is alredy installed on the 'control' node.
+Ansible is alredy installed on the _control_ _box.
 Configure Ansible the current topology by following guide [here](http://docs.ansible.com/ansible/intro_inventory.html)

 To configure ansible to know the topology the /etc/ansible/hosts should contain this configuration